This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Discrimination complaints and lawsuits.
 If your child or your family experience discrimination based on disabilities, you should file a complaint with a state agency or a lawsuit against those responsible.
-For children, bias is most likely to be in school, in public spaces, or in housing.
+For children, bias is most likely in school, public spaces, or housing.

 How to File a Medical Malpractice Lawsuit for Cerebral Palsy in Maryland

 The filing process may seem overwhelming, but it is vital to take legal action if you believe someone is responsible for your child’s disabilities.